-The Chairperson may order and cause the removal of any person, other than a Councillor, who disrupts any meeting or fails to comply with a direction given under sub-Rule $\frac{68 \text{ or}}{6965.1.2}$.
+The Chairperson may order and cause the removal of any person, other than a Councillor, who disrupts any meeting or fails to comply with a direction given under sub-Rule 65.1.2.

 It is intended that this power be exercisable by the Chairperson, without the need for any Council resolution.
-The Chairperson may choose to order the removal of a person whose actions immediately threaten the stability of the meeting or wrongly threatens the Chair's authority in chairing the meeting.
+The Chairperson may choose to order the removal of a person whose actions immediately threaten the stability of the meeting or wrongly threatens the Chair's his or her authority in chairing the meeting.

-66.71.
-Chairperson may adjourn disorderly meeting
+67. Chairperson may adjourn disorderly meeting

-If the Chairperson is of the opinion that disorder at the Council table or in the gallery makes it desirable to adjourn the Council meeting, the Chair may adjourn the meeting to a later time on the same day or to some later day as they think proper.
+If the Chairperson is of the opinion that disorder at the Council table or in the gallery makes it desirable to adjourn the Council meeting, the Chairbe or she may adjourn the meeting to a later time on the same day or to some later day as they he or she thinks proper.
 In that event, the provisions of sub-Rules 15.3 and 15.3.2 apply.

-67.72.
-Removal from Chamber
+68. Removal from Chamber

-The Chairperson, or Council in the case of a suspension, may ask the Chief Executive Officer, or a member of Council staff, -or any Authorised Officer or member of the Victoria Police to remove from the Chamber any person who acts in breach of this Chapter and whom the Chairperson has ordered to be removed from the gallery under Rule 7066.
+The Chairperson, or Council in the case of a suspension, may ask the Chief Executive Officer or any Authorised Officer or member of the Victoria Police to remove from the Chamber any person who acts in breach of this Chapter and whom the Chairperson has ordered to be removed from the gallery under Rule 66.

-68.73.
-Suspensions
+69. Suspensions